 Administrator: Eric Esser

 The Division of Business Operations and Office Management (DBOM) provides the day-to-day business operations of the PSC.
-Within the division are the Financial Services Bureau and the Office of Business and IT Services.
-Business management activities provided by the division include human resources and personnel management, budget and financial management, information technology, records management, staff development, space acquisition and facilities management.
+Within the division are the Financial Services Bureau, the Office of Business and IT Services, and the Office of Engagement and Business Services.
+Business management activities provided by the division include human resources and personnel management, budget and financial management, information technology, records management, staff development and training, agency engagement, space acquisition, and facilities management.

 Division of Digital Access, Consumer and Environmental Affairs